Jami-tsm/Password-Generator/README.md

 Contributions to this project are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve the password generator.

 ## License
-This project is licensed under the MIT License.Feel free to customize the sections or add more details as needed!
+This project is licensed under the MIT License.